Driven by a belief that all animals deserve respect and to live in peace and comfort, we will promote the welfare of wild and domestic animals by

 We will keep supporters informed about our work honestly and openly and we will listen to feedback and concerns and answer questions.

 The welfare of our animals will always be forefront.
-All animals in our care are given names and treated as individuals.
+Animals in our care are given names and treated as individuals.
 We keep careful records on their care so we can monitor their health and progress.
-We get to know each animal individually in order to find them the best possible home.
 Decisions about their treatment and future will always be taken with their individual welfare in mind.
 No animal will ever be euthanased to make room or save money or for any reason other than, on vet’s advice, to relieve the suffering of an animal without hope of improvement in its health or quality of life.

 It’s not just ‘our’ animals that are important, it’s all animals.
 We will work, wherever possible, to minimise the impact our work has on other animals.
 We will do this by feeding vegetarian and vegan diets where appropriate, using products which have not been tested on animals and do not contain animal derived ingredients wherever possible, sourcing all products and resources as ethically as possible, and by not using animal by-products to raise funds.

-We carefully vet home offers and only entrust our animals to dedicated, exceptional quality homes.
-Adopters must sign an adoption contract and keep in touch throughout the life of the animal to keep us updated on their welfare.
+We only entrust our animals to dedicated, exceptional quality permanent and foster homes.
+Adopters and fosterers must sign a contract and keep in touch throughout the life of the animal to keep us updated on their welfare.
 We retain responsibility for the animals and we will always take them back if they can no longer be cared for.

 We can only continue our work with the support of those who share our passion for helping the most underappreciated animals.
 The trust relies entirely on public donations and is a not-for-profit organisation recognised as charitable by HMRC for tax purposes.
 This means we are able to claim gift aid on donations.
 We have no paid staff which means all contributions received are spent on our core aims.
 We will publish details of how donations are spent on an annual basis and will willingly respond to questions and feedback.